 Travis is known for his sensible, commercially astute view of legal issues and achieving the best possible results for clients.
 With qualifications in both accounting and business to accompany his Bachelor of Laws he is well positioned to progress matters of a commercial nature.
 This comes as little surprise given his association with Messrs Skinner and Gent after completing his studies in 2009 and taking up an articled clerkship.

-Admitted to practice in the Supreme Court of Western Australia in 2010 and the High Court of Australia less than 18 months later, Travis now has over 4 years' post–admission experience.
+Admitted to practice in the Supreme Court of Western Australia in 2010 and the High Court of Australia less than 18 months later, Travis now has over seven years' post–admission experience.
 Initially working in the commercial litigation department Travis is now building a reputation at Hale Legal as a hardworking lawyer looking out for the clients’ best interests.

 Travis now turns his leisure time sights on movies, dining, travel, AFL and will not be bullied into supporting the Eagles.
 (What happened to sensible?)

 Rebecca holds a Bachelor of Laws from Murdoch University and was admitted as a legal practitioner in 2012.

 Rebecca practices primarily in commercial law and provides advice to clients in relation to all manner of commercial transactions.
 Rebecca has experience acting for a wide range of clients from individuals to national corporations and has advised clients in relation to property law, trusts and estates, and setting up appropriate business structures, including the formation of companies.
 Rebecca always seeks to find practical and cost effective solutions to her client’s legal issues.

 Outside of the office, Rebecca is a West Coast Eagles supporter and is endeavouring to remain happily married despite the fact that her husband is a Dockers supporter.